tmsm1999/Embedded-Systems-Project/README.md

 ### Communication Protocols:

 For the Realtime cashier and history we directly used the Firebase Realtime Database SDK.
-Here we used a query linked with a listener for all the chamnges that comes form the cashier.
+Here we used a query linked with a listener for all the changes that comes form the cashier.

 We used Cherrypy which is a web server serving as general station.
 We enableded a REST service for the communication of the Android app.